THE ONGOING STORY OF GENESIS

 Available to order for UK customers only, delivery within 7 days approximately

 To further introduce newcomers to the sport, Bob has developed a controller especially for the class.
 It has adjustment for brakes and attack so that newcomers can get used to changing the settings for different tracks and sometimes for slightly different motor characteristics.
-Whilst very simple it uses quality components including a carbon wiper on a 24 segment track, wirewound potentiometers and a specially designed, CNC machined heatsink.
-The controller will cope with short sessions with GP12 cars and a fan can be fitted on the heatsink for longer sessions allowing an upgrade path without immediately needing to change controller.
-The cost has been kept down to encourage newcomers and is available for £60, there is also a slight discount for a kit and controller bought together, contact Bob Budge for more information.
+Whilst very simple it uses quality components including a carbon wiper on a 24 segment track, wire wound potentiometers and a separate heatsink.
+The controller will cope with GP12 cars and a fan can be fitted on the heatsink for long sessions or really hot motors.
+The cost has been kept down to encourage newcomers and is available for £90, there is also a slight discount for a Genesis kit and controller bought together, contact Bob Budge for more information.

 The controller has two adjustment knobs.
 The outer one is to adjust the brakes, this is set to your personal preference and can depend on the track layout.
 The inner one is to adjust the attack which is how quickly your car starts to move as you press the trigger, for Falcon motors this should generally be set around 3.

-There is a small piece of 5 amp fuse wire soldered across two terminals of the controller, this is to protect the controller in the event of a short circuit on the track.
+There is a small piece of 15 amp fuse wire soldered across two terminals of the heatsink circuit board, this is to protect the controller in the event of a short circuit on the track.
 If your controller fails to work this would be a good place to check first.

 Try to keep the wiper and track segments clean using lighter fluid or clutch cleaner then apply a small drop of oil.
 Once grit gets onto the board segments or wiper button it can wear the track out very quickly.